klekarkar/klekarkar.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD researcher in the Water and Climate Research Group at Vrije Universiteit.
-I specialize in hydrological modelling of the unsaturated zone, mainly to quantify climate impacts on soil moisture and groundwater recharge.
+I’m a PhD researcher in the Water and Climate Research Group at Vrije Universiteit Brussel.
+I develop hydrological models of the unsaturated zone to quantify climate impacts on soil moisture and groundwater recharge, and to evaluate how nature-based solutions can mitigate drought risk.
-Previously, I graduated with an Msc. in Water Resources Engineering from KU Leuven (IUPWARE Programme) and a Bsc. in Civil Engineering from the University of Nairobi, Kenya.

-I have a professional working experience of 4 years in the field of water resources engineering which has mainly focused on marginalized and underdeveloped areas in Kenya.
-My working experience includes the development of sustainable water resources strategies for water scarce areas to improve climate resilience, design and construction of water supply infrastructure, flood water harvesting and storage, and hydrological analyses for water abstraction and storage.
+I have a professional experience of 4 years in water projects which includes the development of strategies to improve climate resilience, design and construction of water supply infrastructure, and water harvesting and storage.

 # Start Here
 <div style="display:grid; grid-template-columns:repeat(2, minmax(0, 1fr)); gap:16px; margin: 1rem 0;">